Vegetable Barley Soup Recipe for a Clean-Out-the-Fridge Soup. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Old-Fashioned Vegetable Barley Soup Recipe for a Clean-Out-the-Fridge Soup

-This post may contain paid links.
-If you make a purchase through links on our site, we may earn a commission.
+This post may contain affiliate links.
+If you make a purchase through links, we may earn a commission.

 This easy vegetable barley soup recipe makes a versatile clean-out-the-fridge soup that’s deliciously filling, deeply flavourful, super affordable, and incredibly comforting.
 You can follow our recipe or use whatever you have that’s looking wilted, shrivelled and forlorn for the ultimate clean-out-your-veggie-drawer broth made for these economically challenging times.

-While the vegetables you chuck in the soup will vary depending on what you’ve got that has to be used up, you will need to make sure you have pearl barley in the pantry for such times or sub it for another whole grain, rice, noodles, or pasta.
+While the vegetables you chuck in the soup will vary depending on what you’ve got that has to be used up, you need to make sure you have pearl barley in the pantry for such times or sub it for another whole grain, rice, noodles, or pasta.
+If you enjoy slurping soups as much as I do, check out our compilations of soup recipes.
+We have collections of chicken soups, noodle soups, chicken noodle soups, fish soups, warming winter soups, and cold summer soups.

 Vegetable Barley Soup Recipe for a Versatile Clean-Out-the-Fridge Soup